orangeturtle739/Grow/README.md

 ### Graphical Commands
 1. Drag and drop JPEG image files onto the image to set the image for the current scene.
+2. Drag and drop WAV, MP3, or AAC files onto the audio player to set the sound for the current scene.
 2. Drag and drop the `.zip` file for the current adventure from the bottom right corner of the screen.
 This is useful for sharing.
 3. Drag and drop `.zip` files into the text input area to import adventures.